portellam/bashlib/README.md

 ## TO-DO
     * remove out-of-scope variables.
 Replace with references (see Key).
     * test ability to use "source" or ability to call this script, like a using statement for libraries in Compiled languages.
+    * if using this script as source file, set file to readonly.
+        * verify integrity someway?